 A magnetic field of a magnetar can be as strong as one quadrillion gauss.
 That’s one with 15 zeros behind it.

-If a magnetar gets too close to the Earth, you’d start to feel its presence when it was about halfway between the Moon and the Earth.
+If a magnetar gets too close to the Earth, you’d start to feel its presence when it is about halfway between the Moon and the Earth.
 At that distance, a magnetar would erase the information off all of your credit cards’ magnetic strips.

 If it gets any closer than 1,000 km (620 mi), Earth’s (and your body’s) atoms would get stretched out of shape.
 Your bioelectric field would get scrambled, disintegrating your molecular structure.
 And your body would just disappear.